Everest Base Camp Trek 14 Days

 Trek to Namche Bazaar – 06 hrs.

-On completing our great adventure to Everest base camp with climb on top Kalapathar, an easy downhill but long walk takes to Namche Bazaar.
+On completing our great adventure to Everest base camp with a climb on top of Kalapathar, an easy downhill but long walk takes us to Namche Bazaar.

-From Pangboche reach with a climb to beautiful Tengboche and its colorful monastery.
-From here a pleasant and scenic walk back to Namche Bazaar for last overnight stops in Khumbu before Lukla.
+From Pangboche, reach with a climb to beautiful Tengboche and its colorful monastery.
+From here, a pleasant and scenic walk back to Namche Bazaar for the last overnight stops in Khumbu before Lukla.

 • Day12